SpikeHD/gm-sysinfo/README.md

 <div align="center">
   <h1>GM Sysinfo</h1>
   <p>
-    Profile your game, and get it's (and the systems) resource usage!
+    Get system information and resource usage for both your game and the system it's running on!
   </p>
 </div>